Macrometacorp/docs/docs/search/patterns.md

   }
 ```

-This should result in the following three reviews.
+This should result in the following three reviews:

 | Property_Name | Review_Title |
 | --- | --- |